Developing a Succession Plan that Supports Diversity in the Workplace

 How Workplace Diversity Benefits Companies

-These benefits are not approximate observations or subjective conclusions.
+The benefits of a diverse team are not approximate observations or subjective conclusions.
 Countless studies have demonstrated that the benefits of investing in DEI can be quantified as well:[ii]

 - Companies with more diverse executive teams are 25% more likely to show above-average profits